attuo/ExeBlocker/README.md

 # ExeBlocker

-Makes a blocklist which block wanted exes from opening with efficient registry modification.
+Blocks wanted exes from opening by using Windows registry.
-Console application at the moment, made with C# and only usable on Windows.
-Currently in development, not working completely, yet.
-More to be added..
+Doesn't need to be running while block is on.

+Currently a console application.